Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model: Semiparametric Policy Optimization via Bipartite Ranking (RSPO)

 In order to obtain rates, however, we need to show that small AUC suboptimality corresponds to being \emph{nearly} equal to $\tst$ up to scale, which correspondingly controls policy error, based on our results.
 We will again leverage \cref{asmp:ospo-margin} to quantify near-observational equivalence.
-We will also need some additional regularity similar but distinct from \cref{asm:ospo-regularity}. \begin{assumption}[Additional regularity, alt.]
-Suppose $\Psis$ has a derivative bounded away from $0$ and $\infty$ on $[-M,M]$.
-Suppose $\tst$ is supported on an interval, on which it has a density bounded away from zero and $\infty$. \end{assumption} The latter part of \cref{asm:rspo-regularity} regarding the density of $\tst$ will be used both to establish the next result this section as well as to establish a noise (margin) condition in the next section (for which only the upper bound is needed). \begin{theorem}[AUC suboptimality of policy-implied index controls policy error] Suppose \cref{asmp:div,asmp:realizability,asmp:basic,asmp:ospo-margin,asm:rspo-regularity} hold.
-Then there exist constants $\iota>0,\lambda_0>0$ such that for every $\theta\in\Theta$ satisfying $\mathrm{AUC}(\tst)-\mathrm{AUC}(t_\theta)\leq\iota$, we have
+We will also need some additional regularity similar but distinct from \cref{asm:ospo-regularity}.

+\begin{assumption}[Regularity] $\Psis$ has a derivative bounded away from $0$ and $\infty$ on $[-M,M]$, and $\tst$ is supported on an interval, on which it has a density bounded away from 0 and $\infty$. \end{assumption}

+The latter part of \cref{asm:rspo-regularity} regarding the density of $\tst$ will be used both to establish the next result this section as well as to establish a noise (margin) condition in the next section (for which only the upper bound is needed).